-Organizations that manage a large number of devices, will need to execute actions on devices in bulk.
-Mobile Device Manager Plus now allows admins to simultaneously execute specific actions on multiple devices.
+Organizations that manage a large number of devices will need to execute actions on devices in bulk.
+Mobile Device Manager Plus allows admins to simultaneously execute certain actions like restart, shutdown, and clearing app data on multiple devices.

 This command is to restart devices, and is currently supported for Supervised iOS devices running 10.3 or above, Samsung or non-Samsung devices running 7.0 or later, which have been provisioned as Device Owner, macOS, Windows, and Chrome OS devices.